RIS-Position and Orientation Estimation in MIMO-OFDM Systems with Practical Scatterers: Simulation Results

 \subsection{Positioning Performance Evaluation}

-From the estimated channel parameters, we can further estimate the coordinates and angle rotation of the MS. Thus, the RMSE of the position and rotation estimation can be evaluated.
-Fig. \ref{RMSE_vs_PEB_OEB} shows the RMSEs of coordinates and the rotation angle of the MS versus the transmit power.
-It is observed that as the transmit power increases, RMSE($\hat{\mathbf{m}}$) and RMSE($\hat{\alpha}$) gradually decrease, and finally approach the PEB and OEB respectively.
-The RMSEs of $\hat{\mathbf{m}}$ and $\hat{\alpha}$ become close to the PEB and OEB at about $P_{{\rm m}}=10$ dBm, which is consistent with the trend of the RMSE curves for channel parameters.
-The curves in Fig. \ref{RMSE_vs_PEB_OEB} demonstrate that the RMSE of the proposed positioning algorithm can approach the lower bound of the positioning performance, thus verifies the superiority of our proposed algorithms.
+The coordinates and rotation angles of the MS can be further estimated from the estimated channel parameters.
+Fig. \ref{RMSE_vs_PEB_OEB_2Drott} presents the RMSEs of the MS coordinates and rotation angles versus the transmit power for scenarios with 2D rotation of the MS. It is observed that as the transmit power increases, the RMSE($\hat{\mathbf{m}}$), RMSE($\hat{\mathbf{s}}^q$), and RMSE($\hat{\alpha}+\hat{\beta}$) gradually decrease and eventually approach the PEB and OEB, respectively, which verifies the superiority of the proposed positioning algorithm.
+The trend of the RMSE curves for the positioning parameters is consistent with that for the channel parameters.
+Additionally, the RMSE of the scatterer is higher than that of the MS, indicating that scatterer mapping suffers from larger error compared to MS localization.
+The results in Fig. \ref{RMSE_vs_PEB_OEB_2Drott} also reveal that the proposed algorithm not only can achieve the positioning of the MS, but also can achieve the mapping of the surrounding environment.

+For scenarios with 1D rotation of the MS, Fig. \ref{RMSE_vs_PEB_OEB_1Drott} shows the RMSEs of the MS coordinates and rotation angles versus the transmit power.
+It is observed that the estimation performance of the proposed algorithm for the MS, scatterer, and rotation angle is similar to that in Fig. \ref{RMSE_vs_PEB_OEB_2Drott}, leading to analogous conclusions.
+Moreover, compared with the 2D rotation case in Fig. \ref{RMSE_vs_PEB_OEB_2Drott}, the RMSE of the rotation angle estimation in Fig. \ref{RMSE_vs_PEB_OEB_1Drott} converges to the OEB more rapidly, demonstrating better estimation performance.